Butter Tarts with Raisins Recipe: My grandma’s famous recipe, a Canadian classic. We love our butter tarts with raisins added to them.

 I recently learned that Butter Tarts are a Canadian thing.
 All I can say to my American readers is you’ve been missing out.
-I appreciate some of your specialties…the Olive Garden, Target -which is in Canada now, but still better in the US, Hobby Lobby, Disney World.
+I appreciate some of your specialties…the Olive Garden, Target, Hobby Lobby, Disney World.
 But, right up there with some of the great Canadian contributions to the world, like maple syrup and back bacon, are butter tarts!

-This is the recipe that my mom makes.
+This is the recipe that my mom makes and my grandma used to make.
 At every family holiday her famous butter tarts are always on the menu!
-When I was a little girl my mom often baked pies, secretly I always hoped she would use the left over dough and make me a dozen or two of these little beauties.
+When I was a little girl my mom often baked pies, secretly I always hoped she would use the left over dough and make us a dozen or two of these little beauties.

 I’d have to say they are one of my absolute favourites.
 I’ve tried to make them a few times, but I’ve usually been a little disappointed in them -because of the pie crust, the filling is a winner, winner, but the pie crust, is a bit tricky to get tender and flaky.
 My mom is AMAZING at making pie crust…me, not so much.
 She has tried to encourage me, eating my attempts and praising me.
 Last time I made a bad pie, she promised I was just not using her pie crust recipe.
 So for this attempt I went back to her tested and true, Crisco No-Fail Pie Crust.